 The Tiger Cardinalfish, Cheilodipterus macrodon is also known as the large-toothed cardinalfish.
 They are one of the few species of saltwater fish that are mouth brooders.
+The male in the image above has a mouthful of eggs or juveniles.

 The Tiger Cardinalfish has proportionally large eyes with two conspicuous yellow lines across them.
 They have two dorsal fins.
 The dorsal and caudal fins are translucent with a brownish tint.
 The adults have a brownish background with white lines running horizontally across the body.
 On the head the lines have a yellow tint.There is a prominent white area just ahead of the tail.
 They grow up to 25 cm in length.